disulfidebond/scienceyfood/README.md

 In addition, The Science Blog section has a commentary about the science in the chemical reactions in several dishes.

+Important Disclaimer:
+Always be safe and responsible in the kitchen, and always heed all warnings and cautions that are in any of these recipes.
+Similar to the MIT license, you are free to use these recipes however you wish, and no warranty or responsibility

 Each recipe is formatted as follows: